girlscript/winter-of-contributing/C_CPP/Fundamentals/Functions & Recursion and its types/inline-function.md

 }
 ```
 <br />
-Though expanding funciton calls in line can produce faster execution of the code, it can also result in larger code size because of duplication of code. inline functions are not used where functions are called several times, to avoid increase in size of the time.
+Though expanding function calls in line can produce faster execution of the code, it can also result in larger code size because of duplication of code. inline functions are not used where functions are called several times, to avoid increase in size of the time.
 Hence it is best to use inline functions for every small functions.